sortedcord/vue-notes/Notes/Introduction/what-is-vuejs.md

 ### Why Vanilla.js might not be ideal for all kinds of apps

-In an ideal world, no frameowrk such as vue.js is needed but in such a case
+In an ideal world, no #framework frameowrk such as vue.js is needed but in such a case

 * we would have to write all of the code and logic on our own and reinvent the wheel all over again
 * This makes our code vulnerable to unoptimization, errors and bugs.
 We may also face security and performance issues.